canidlogic/retro/doc/RetroSpec.md

 Melodic events then inherit their channel, operator zero, and operator one parameters from the instrument they reference.
 The individual melodic events only need to specify those parameters that need to be changed from their inherited values.

+The parameter most frequently changed by individual melodic events is the channel frequency `F`.
+Melodic events have a special property giving the `F` channel value for the event, or null reference to inherit this value.
+Melodic events can therefore leave all three parameter sets empty if they only need to change `F` values.

-In short, melodic events contain an offset and duration measured in cycles, an instrument reference, and three sets of parameter override values for channel parameters, operator zero parameters, and operator one parameters.
+In short, melodic events contain an offset, reserved duration, and audible duration measured in cycles, an instrument reference, `F` value or null, and three sets of parameter override values for channel parameters, operator zero parameters, and operator one parameters.
 Each of the three sets may be empty, indicating that the inherited values should be used as-is.
+If the `F` value is defined in the channel parameter set, it is used only if the special `F` property of the melodic event is null.

 ### Rhythm events

 Rhythm events must specify which of the five percussion instruments they are performing:  bass drum, snare drum, tom-tom, cymbal, or hi-hat.
-A rhythm event therefore contains an offset and duration measured in cycles, and a selection of one of the five percussion instruments.
+A rhythm event therefore contains an offset, reserved duration, and audible duration measured in cycles, and a selection of one of the five percussion instruments.

 Rhythm events do not include parameter values because of the way that the three special rhythm channels 6, 7, and 8 are interconnected.
 Changing a single parameter value might affect more than one of the simulated percussion instruments.

-Instead, the channel parameter values for channels 6, 7, and 8, and the operator parameter values for each of the six operators within those three channels must be specified at the beginning of any Retro script that includes at least one rhythm event.
+Instead, the channel parameter values for channels 6, 7, and 8, and the operator parameter values for each of the six operators within those three channels must be specified somewhere in any Retro script that includes at least one rhythm event.
 This combined state of the three channels and six operators is called the _rhythm section state._  The channel parameters in each channel and the operator parameters within each operator inherit from the same set of default parameter values defined for melodic events, so the rhythm section state only needs to specify changes from these inherited defaults.

 Whenever at least one rhythm event is active, Retro will ensure that channels 6, 7, 8, and their operators are loaded with the rhythm section state.